Pitmairen/selection-search/README.md

 ## Changelog

+*0.9.8.1-ff*
+- Firefox only: Add support for icons in the right click context menu
+- Firefox only: Fix issue where the items and the order of items in the right click context menu could get messesed up in some cases after updating the settings.

 *0.9.8*
 - Remove search engine icon source that no longer works (faviconkit).
 This could in some cases cause a blank icon to get loaded.